marcogualtieri/rnnlm_numpy/README.md

 # rnnlm_numpy
-Recurrent Neural Network Language Modeling with Numpy
+An implementation of a Recurrent Neural Network for Language Modeling, using Python and Numpy extension.